 The screening generally lasts most of the day.
 If the results of the screening evaluation indicate you are eligible for a lung transplant, you will be scheduled for a pre-transplant evaluation.

 A pre-transplant evaluation includes a complete physical, meetings with members of the Lung Transplant Team, and a series of tests.
 The evaluation might take several visits.

 The pre-transplant evaluation is performed to make sure you are physically able to undergo a transplant.
 The evaluation helps the Transplant Team identify and treat any potential problems before the transplant, as well as avoid potential complications after the transplant.

 The day of your screening appointment

-You may have to answer similar questions with each team member.
-Please be patient; although the questions are similar, each specialist is concerned with a specific aspect of your health and will gain a different perspective of your lung disease.
+You might have to answer similar questions with each team member.
+Please be patient.
+Although the questions are similar, each specialist is concerned with a specific aspect of your health and will gain a different perspective of your lung disease.

 You might see a social worker during your evaluation appointment.
 Social workers can provide personal support to you and your family throughout the transplantation process.
 Social workers also offer:

 - Counseling regarding lifestyle changes